-Cultural:
+Cultural

-The twelfth annual Lovelock Cave Days was held May 16-18, 2017 and included fourth graders from Humboldt and Pershing County Schools as well as Gerlach as well as a homeschool group.
+Work will begin soon to organize the 13th annual Lovelock Cave Days which will likely be held in May 2018.
+The event takes place at Lovelock Cave and the Marzen House Museum in Lovelock and brings fourth graders from Humboldt and Pershing County Schools as well as Gerlach School and a homeschool group from Winnemucca.
 Multiple partners assisted including Nevada Outdoor School, California Trail Interpretive Center, Native American tribal members, local mining companies, and Ducks Unlimited.

-Work is underway on an outdoor exhibit focused on prehistoric and historic use of the Humboldt River transportation corridor.
-The BLM is working with the Southern Nevada Conservancy (SNC), the Humboldt Museum and other partners on this exhibit which will be located behind the Humboldt Museum in Winnemucca overlooking the Humboldt River, the emigrant trail, the railroad, and I-80.
-The exhibit includes six interpretive panels covered by a shade structure with seating.
-Opening of the exhibit is scheduled for October 17, 2017.
-A time capsule was buried beneath the concrete floor of the pavilion and included a sawblade painted by BLM employee Michael Whalen which reflected the theme of the exhibit.
+An opening was held on October 7, 2017 in Winnemucca for an outdoor exhibit focused on prehistoric and historic use of the Humboldt River transportation corridor.
+The BLM worked with the Southern Nevada Conservancy (SNC), the Humboldt Museum and other partners on this exhibit which is located behind the Humboldt Museum in Winnemucca overlooking the Humboldt River.
+The exhibit includes six interpretive panels covered by a shade structure.
+Planning is in progress for a final phase of the project, metal silhouette sculptures of various phases of historic use of the Humboldt River corridor to be installed on a wall of the museum near the exhibit.
+Lowry High School in Winnemucca is interested in being involved in the fabrication of these metal sculptures.

-BLM is also partnering with SNC, the Marzen House Museum, NDOT and Rye Patch Gold on another outdoor exhibit at the Marzen House Museum in Lovelock which will focus on the Forty Mile Desert and the California Trail.
-A large metal sculpture of a wagon and oxen will be installed across from the Marzen House near I-80 and a kiosk with two panels interpreting the Callifornia Trail will be installed outside at the Marzen House.
-The project is almost complete.
-An opening is planned in October 2017.
+The BLM, in partnership with SNC, the Marzen House Museum, NDOT and Rye Patch Gold has completed an outdoor exhibit at the Marzen House Museum in Lovelock which focuses on the Forty Mile Desert and the California Trail.
+A large metal sculpture of a wagon and oxen has been installed across from the Marzen House near I-80 and a kiosk with two panels interpreting the California Trail has been installed outside at the Marzen House.
+A final phase of the project, development of a children's educational kit on the California Trail is in progress.
+An opening is planned for spring 2018.